xljiang/tournament-manager/GroupProject/Docs/DesignDocument.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+  -  Database is premade and ready to use/integerate with the app
+  -  No authorization is needed to switch between Player & Manager.
+User of the apps can easily switch between the two without any security implementation

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+  - Database integration could have a significant impact on the design of the system
+  - No other constraints are present which may have a significant impact on the design of the system

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*

+  - It is an android based app which means the user must have an android based device in order to use the Tourney Manager app

 ## 2 Architectural Design